-Picking a TV for gaming just got a whole lot trickier.
-The launch of the Xbox One S and upcoming PlayStation Neo – not to mention Microsoft's Project Scorpio a year or so down the line – means console gaming is no longer just a full HD, standard dynamic range experience.
-Forward-thinking gamers also now need to be thinking about 4K/Ultra HD and high dynamic range for their next TVs.
+There's no better time to pick out a brand-new gaming TV.
+The launch of the Xbox One S and PlayStation 4 Pro – not to mention Microsoft's Project Scorpio a year or so down the line – means console gaming is no longer just a full HD, standard dynamic range experience.
+Forward-thinking gamers also now need to consider 4K/Ultra HD and high dynamic range for their next TVs.

 These new considerations, of course, come on top of the more traditional gaming TV issues of low input lag (the time it takes for a TV to render its images), good motion clarity, strong contrast (so you can't be easily ambushed by aliens and psychos hiding in dark corners) and bold colour handling.
 In fact, picking a TV that's perfect for gaming is arguably more complicated than picking one for just watching movies and TV.